Inca Trail Hiking Guide: Best Time, Route Selection & Tips

 It's recommended for people with kids to explore Lares and hike the Inca Trail because you'll generally visit more attractions and deepen your understanding of their culture in a limited time.

 Your hiking tour will begin from Cusco.
 Enjoy the Lares hot spring, visit communities and local events in Huacawasi, and hike to the Ipsaycocha Pass (4,600 meters) from where the chain of snowy peaks will be appreciated.
-Then continue your journey from Patacancha to Pumamarka, hike to the ancient ruins of Ollantaytambo, and train to KM 104 Station, where you'll start your Inca trail trekking.
-Pass through Chachabamba Ruins, the archaeological center of Winay Wayna, arrive by Intipunku, and visit the Machu Picchu Sanctuary.
+Then continue your journey from Patacancha to Pumamarka, hike to the ancient ruins of Ollantaytambo, and train to KM 104 Station, where you'll start your Inca trail hiking.
+After passing through Chachabamba Ruins, the archaeological center of Winay Wayna, you'll arrive by Intipunku, and visit the Machu Picchu Sanctuary.
 And you'll return by train.

 Best for Hiking Lovers: 4-Days Inca Trail Tour